isomerpages/mccy-iccs/pages/CommunityExperience.md

 This progamme will comprise a heartland dialogue and various activities, providing safe platforms for potential cross-sector collaborations, robust discourse and rich community reflections on the key pillars of ICCS.
 Activities include:

-•	**Community Explorations**: Through visits to places of worship around Singapore, participants will have the opportunity to deepen intercultural understanding and discuss the value systems and socio norms of Singapore's diverse cultural and religious landscape.
+•	**Community Explorations**: Through visits to places of worship around Singapore, participants will have the opportunity to deepen intercultural understanding, and discuss the value systems and socio norms of Singapore's diverse cultural and religious landscape.

 •	**Community Dialogue**: Participants will get to engage with experts on Singapore's interethnic and interfaith efforts, and explore issues of identity, multiculturalism and interreligious constructs in building cohesive societies.